 Grants, funds and teaching for scientific research

-The Foundation also provides funds for a clinical research professorship through its presence in the United States.
-The professorship is located in the Fred Hutchinson Cancer Research Centre in Seattle, is named after José Carreras and E. Donnall Thomas, and has a value of US$1,000,000.
-Prof. Thomas was the world's first scientist to undertake a bone marrow transplant, a treatment which now saves thousands of leukaemia patients every year.
+The Foundation also has provided funds for a clinical research professorship through its presence in the United States.
+The professorship was located in the Fred Hutchinson Cancer Research Centre in Seattle, was named Josep Carreras / E. Donnall Thomas, and had a value of US$1,000,000.
+Prof. Thomas was the world's first scientist to undertake a bone marrow transplant, a treatment which now saves thousands of leukaemia patients every year, and he headed the Josep Carreras Foundation in the United States until his death.
 His honourable efforts earned him the Nobel Prize in Physiology and Medicine in 1990.

 Josep Carreras - E.D.
 Thomas Post Doctoral Fellowship

 From 1990 to 2015, the Josep Carreras Foundation offered the international grant E.D.
 Thomas / Josep Carreras aimed at young researchers in order to promote the careers of notable scientists that focused their research on a project to develop new knowledge about leukemia and other haemathological diseases and their treatments.
 In 25 years, the Josep Carreras Foundations offered 28 E.D Thomas E.D. / Josep Carreras grants with a total invested amount of over US$ 4 million.

 Josep Carreras - EHA Young Investigator Fellowship

 From 2000 until 2015, the European Hematology Association (EHA) offered a biennial scholarship for young European haematologists sponsored by the José Carreras Foundation against leukemia.
 The three Josep Carreras Foundations established in Europe (Spain, Germany and Switzerland) were the co-financing of this project to boost the careers of young promises of haematology.
 In all these years, the Josep Carreras Foundations have awarded more than €1.2 million through these grants.